rapid7/metasploit-payloads/c/meterpreter/README.md

 Once you've made changes and compiled a new .dll or .so, copy the contents of the output/ directory into your Metasploit Framework's `data/meterpreter/` directory.
-In POSIX you can do this automatically if metasploit-framework and meterpreter live in the same place by running `make install`

-If you made any changes to `metsrv.dll` or `msflinker_linux_x86.bin`, ensure that all extensions still load and function properly.
+If you made any changes to `metsrv.dll` ensure that all extensions still load and function properly.

 Creating Extensions
 ===================